nodejs/loaders/doc/design/proposal-ambient-loaders.md

 Let's imagine we have the following loaders:

-- ts, which adds support for TS files
+- `ts`, which adds support for TypeScript files
-- my-custom-loader, which is written in TypeScript
+- `my-custom-loader`, which is written in TypeScript

-Without the TS loader, we wouldn't be able to even load the following custom loader.
-But by marking it as an ambiant loader, Node will make sure it'll be taken into account when resolving (and loading) my-custom-loader.
+Without the `ts` loader, we wouldn’t be able to even load the following custom loader.
+But by marking it as an ambient loader, Node will make sure it’ll be taken into account when resolving (and loading) `my-custom-loader`.

 The command line would end up like this:

 ```
-node --ambient-loader ts
+node --ambient-loader ts \
-     --loader my-custom-loader
+     --loader my-custom-loader \
      ./path/to/script.mjs
 ```